zthxxx/react-dev-inspector/README.md

 ## Introduction

 This package allows you to jump to local IDE code directly from browser React component by just a simple click.
 Its behavior is similar to but beyond Chrome inspector.
+//This package is develped for users jumping to local IDE code directly from brower React component by a simple click, which is similar to Chrome inspector but more advanced .//
 ### Preview

 online demo: https://react-dev-inspector.zthxxx.me